jazeem-azeez/jazeem-azeez/Resume.md

 ---

 ### **Professional Summary**
-Results-oriented Senior Engineer and Co-founder with 15+ years of expertise in **.NET, C++, Python**, and **Azure**.
+Results-oriented Senior Engineer and Co-founder with 15+ years of expertise in **.NET, C++,GO Python**, and **Azure**.
 Proven track record in leading cross-functional teams, designing high-performance systems, and optimizing cloud infrastructures.
 Passionate about scientific problem-solving, algorithm development, and delivering innovative, data-driven solutions.

 ---